Minersville School District v. Gobitis

 Minersville School District v.
-Gobitis, 310 U.S. 586 (1940), was a decision by the Supreme Court of the United States involving the religious rights of public school students under the First Amendment to the United States Constitution.
+Gobitis, 310 U.S. 586 (1940), was a decision by the Supreme Court of the United States restricting the religious rights of public school students under the First Amendment to the United States Constitution.
 The Court ruled that public schools could compel students—in this case, Jehovah's Witnesses—to salute the American flag and recite the Pledge of Allegiance despite the students' religious objections to these practices.
 This decision led to increased persecution of Witnesses in the United States.
 The Supreme Court overruled this decision three years later in West Virginia State Board of Education v.
 Barnette (1943).

-Subsequent cases have applied a lower standard of review to generally applicable laws when evaluating free exercise claims; Justice Antonin Scalia cited Frankfurter's Gobitis opinion at least three times in Employment Division v.
+Subsequent cases have applied a lower standard of review to generally applicable laws when evaluating free exercise claims; Justice Antonin Scalia cited Felix Frankfurter's Gobitis opinion at least three times in Employment Division v.
 Smith (1990).

 Background

 Jehovah's Witnesses and compulsory flag pledges

 Mandatory flag pledges in public schools were motivated by patriotic fervor in the wartime United States.
 The first known mandatory flag pledges were instituted in a number of states during the Spanish–American War.
 During World War I, many more states instituted mandatory flag pledges with only a few dissents recorded by the American Civil Liberties Union.

 On June 3, 1935, Watch Tower Society president J. F. Rutherford was interviewed at a Witness convention about "the flag salute by children in school".
 He told the convention audience that to salute an earthly emblem, ascribing salvation to it, was unfaithfulness to God.
 Rutherford said that he would not do it.
 While the matter was not yet established doctrine or written policy of Jehovah's Witnesses, at least some Witness families quickly made a personal conscientious decision on the matter.

 In September in Lynn, Massachusetts, a third-grader and a Jehovah's Witness named Carleton Nichols refused to recite the Pledge of Allegiance and was expelled from school.
 The Nichols incident received widespread media attention, and other Witness students soon followed suit.
 Rutherford gave a radio address praising Nichols, and schools around the country began expelling Witness students and firing Witness teachers.
 Jehovah's Witnesses published the booklet Loyalty, making the matter an official doctrine of the faith before the end of 1935.
 Witnesses hired teachers and set up "Kingdom schools" to continue their children's education.

 The national leadership subsequently decided to make an issue of the forced pledges and asked people to stand up for their right to religious freedom.